pietvanzoen/piet.me/_posts/blog/2016-03-20-lodash-knockout-and-functional-programming-with-kompose.md

 // => [undefined, undefined, undefined]
 ~~~

-Here Lodash is traversing the property path without invoking the observables so rather than retrieving the value of `years` from inside the observable `age` it's trying to find the property `years` on the actual observable instance.
-Since `years` is not defined there, it just returns `undefined` for each person.
+Here Lodash is traversing the property path without invoking the observables, so rather than retrieving the value of `years` from inside the observable it's trying to find the property `years` on the actual observable instance.
+Since `years` does not exist, it just returns `undefined` for each person.

 Here's how we might get around this: